No-fault divorce bill in England and Wales Guide – latest updates 2022

 The shift from ‘fault-based divorce’ to ‘no-fault divorce’ proceedings is a hugely welcome development and one that is long overdue.
 The divorce laws in England and Wales have not changed this significantly in over 50 years.

 Moving away from an antiquated fault-based system will empower people to start their separation without placing blame on one person, help them to protect their children and keep conflict to a minimum.

 Children are the biggest winners in the new changes to the laws as parents will be able to keep things on an amicable footing and prioritise the care of their kids over arguing about divorce proceedings.

 Scotland already has ‘no-fault divorce’ in place, and couples can divorce after two years apart without the need of the other person’s consent.
 It can be done after just one year of marriage if you have consent from your ex.

-For help if you live in Scotland, please check the latest government advice here
+For help if you live in Scotland, please check the blog/latest government advice here

 If you're based in Northern Ireland, ‘no-fault divorce’ is still under review, unfortunately.
 But the hope is that the progress of England and Wales will see the reform of this law in Northern Ireland accelerated.

-For help with divorce if you live in Northern Ireland, please check the latest government advice here
+For help with divorce if you live in Northern Ireland, please check the blog/latest government advice here